arcus/education_r_intensive/README.md

 ## Overview

-This module provides learners with an approachable introduction to the R language and the RStudio IDE.
+This module provides learners with an approachable introduction to the R language and the RStudio IDE, including hands-on practice appropriate for someone who has never used R or RStudio.

 **Estimated time to completion**: 1 hour